 - Concentrate: The least processed protein powder contains fat and lactose and thus a lower protein concentration.

 - Isolate: This type is processed further than the concentrate to reduce the amount of lactose and fat.
 People with lactose intolerance may find this more easily digestible.

 - Hydrolysate: Processed even further than concentrate and isolate, breaking down the long protein chains into smaller ones.

-If you don’t have a milk protein allergy or intolerance, I recommend whey protein powder for its many health benefits and a complete amino acid profile.
+If you don’t have a milk protein allergy or intolerance, I recommend these protein powder supplements for their many health benefits and complete amino acid profile.